OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 ## Previous changes

 This isn't the first time something has changed.
-You'll have seen changes over the last 8 years as the researchers discover new connections or a new direction to explore.
+There have been changes over the last 8 years as the researchers discover new connections or a new direction to explore.
 Some past changes have had a direct impact on the new clustering technique.

 In past DevOps reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to divide organizations into sets based on performance: